 - Click to complete the installation

-And voila!
-Your WordPress blog is born.
-You can now access your WordPress dashboard by typing yourdomain.com/wp-admin into your browser and logging in with your username and password.
+And that’s it — your WordPress blog is live.
+Access your dashboard by going to yourdomain.com/wp-admin and logging in with your credentials.

-Once you’re in your dashboard, take some time to familiarise yourself with the layout.
-Here’s a quick overview of the main areas:
+Once you’re in, take a few minutes to get familiar with the layout.
+Here’s a quick overview:

-- Posts: This is where you’ll create and manage your blog posts.
+- Posts: Where you’ll create and manage your blog posts.

 - Comments: Manage comments left by your readers.